Governance

 Chair of the Education & Standards Committee

 Formerly founder owner of an IT services company Malcolm had over 35 years experience working in Information Systems.
 He has also worked in the public sector, specialising in planning, property, land and regeneration systems and was deputy CEO of a regeneration agency in South London.
 Until his retirement several years ago he ran a successful web applications development agency.
-He was also CEO of Brixton Online, a local social enterprise providing IT training, support and web applications to the local community.
+He was also CEO of Brixton Online, a local social enterprise providing IT training, support and web applications to the local community and a trustee on the Lambeth e-Learning Foundation.

 Helen George